-Eve Johnson is a co-director of Yoga on 7th.
+Eve Johnson is director of Yoga on 7th.

 She fell in love with yoga in 1987 on a beach in Thailand.
 Back in Vancouver she took a friend's advice and started to study with Wende Davis.
 After 13 years as a committed student, and two years of apprenticeship with Gioia Irwin, she began teaching.
 She now has Jr. I Iyengar certification, and 15 years of teaching experience.